eclypse-org/eclypse/docs/source/overview/getting-started/simulation.rst

       simulation.run()
       simulation.report.to_html()

-   For a complete list of available report formats, refer to the :class:`~eclypse.report.report.Report` class documentation.
+   For a complete list of available report formats, refer to the :class:`~eclypse_core.report.report.Report` class documentation.

 That's it!
 You have successfully set up and ran your first simulation using ECLYPSE.